sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 ScanDir
 ~~~~~~~
-*Mandatory if file wants to be saved, set by user*
+*Mandatory if you want scan file to be saved, set by user*

 Its value is of string type and indicates an absolute path to the directory
 where scan data will be stored.